What is the balanced equation for the redox reaction occurring in... | Channels for Pearson+

 1

 Identify the oxidation and reduction half-reactions.
-In this case, Cr(OH)4⁻ is oxidized to CrO4²⁻, and ClO⁻ is reduced to Cl⁻.
+In this case, Au3+ is reduced to Au, and Cr3+ is oxidized to Cr2O7^2-.

-Write the oxidation half-reaction: Cr(OH)4⁻ → CrO4²⁻.
-Balance the chromium atoms and then balance the oxygen atoms by adding H2O molecules.

-Write the reduction half-reaction: ClO⁻ → Cl⁻.
-Balance the chlorine atoms and then balance the oxygen atoms by adding H2O molecules.
+Write the reduction half-reaction: Au3+(aq) + 3 e^- → Au(s).
+This shows the gain of electrons by gold ions.

 Watch next